appleboy/CodeGPT/README.md

 ## Usage

-There are two methods for generating a commit message using the `codegpt` command.
-The first is CLI mode, and the second is Git Hook.
+There are two methods for generating a commit message using the `codegpt` command: CLI mode and Git Hook.

-### CLI mode
+### CLI Mode

 You can call `codegpt` directly to generate a commit message for your staged changes: